By Josh Wayner

 The tighter twist rate enables the slow-moving bullets to gain a bit more gyroscopic stability in flight and this is a huge thing when we’re dealing with low pressures and short ranges.

 In this test I’ll be loading several bullet options from Hornady and I’ll be using the premier subsonic powder on the market: IMR Trail Boss Powder.
 Trail Boss (TB) was originally designed to work in cowboy action cartridges like .38 Special and .45 Colt.
 I load lots of .38 with Trail Boss and love how it works.
 The kernels of powder look like little Cheerios at first glance.
 This powder is suited to .308 because it is made to take up lots of internal space inside the case.
 Fifteen grains of TB is enough to nearly fill a .308 case.
-What this provides is even and consistent cartridge ignition.
+What this provides is an even and consistent cartridge ignition.

 Other pistol powders will not fill the case and this can result in erratic velocities or dangerous pressure curves.